fabbbrizio/fabbbrizio.github.io/bio.md

 #About
 <br>
-I am an Interaction designer, creating content and solutions for the web.
+I am an Interaction and Visual designer, creating content and solutions for the web.
 I design wireframe, mockup, prototype of interfaces for desktop, tablet and mobile.
 <br>
 <br>
 Graduated in April 2014, from Master in Visual and Multimedia Communication at Faculty of Design and Arts – University of Venice – and alumnus of the Iuav IxD program, run by Gillian Crampton Smith and Philip Tabor.